 What are the HDBMB JS aims for the FEBS Junior Section?

-Our aims are to promote a community with a positive outlook for the future, to network with everyone, share positive and negative experiences, strengthen the confidence of young scientists, and encourage them to be actively involved in the scientific community, in the project applications, collaborations and scholarships, all in synergy with other FEBS Junior Section.
+We aim to promote molecular life sciences with a positive outlook for the future, to build a strong and wide network, share positive and negative experiences with others, strengthen the confidence of young scientists and help them to develop their careers, and encourage them to be actively involved in the scientific community, in the project applications and collaborations, all in synergy with other junior sections that are members of the FEBS Junior Section.

 Creating a new Junior Section?

 If you are interested in creating a new Junior Section in your Society, or consolidate an existing one, we encourage you to read the posts and watch the videos from the other Junior Sections (Junior-GBM, ÖGMBT’s Young Life Scientists Austria (YLSA), SIB Sezione Giovani, Young NVBMB, SEBBM Junior Consuls, and the Biochemical Society’s Early Career Advisory Panel).
 And if your Society already has a Junior Section, please get in touch!